pmonestie/corednsTimeBlock/README.md

 ...

 ```
-Make sure to add that plugin near the top, probably next to acl plugin: remember that plugins are executed in order, so that one definately needs to be before forward.
+Make sure to add that plugin near the top, next to acl plugin is a good place: remember that plugins are executed in order, so it definately needs to be before forward plugin
 run
 ```
 go generate